mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. vale on

-You can search within a Segment using the box at the top of the list, or order Contacts by using the table headings - click on the relevant table heading.
+You can search within a Segment using the box at the top of the list, or order Contacts by using the table headings - click the relevant table heading.

 .. image:: images/contacts-search.jpeg
     :align: center